petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/catalog-api-basics.md

+---
+uuid: 7436ab21-a451-4297-bdf9-1c14cf4a132f
+---
 # Catalog API Basics

-You can manage catalogs from the Applications menu or with REST APIs.
+You can manage catalogs from the Applications menu or REST APIs.
 Call the [headless-commerce-admin-catalog](http://localhost:8080/o/api?endpoint=http://localhost:8080/o/headless-commerce-admin-catalog/v1.0/openapi.json) services to create and manage catalogs.

 ## Adding a Catalog